 Under the Value field, there are two choices.
-First, we can enter the dollar value of the sector that we want to model.
+First, we can enter the dollar value of the Industry that we want to model.
 This would be useful if we want to show the contribution of one large farm in our study area that we know has an output of $2 million.
-The other choice is a percent which is most useful when we want to model the contribution of the entire sector on the economy.
+The other choice is a percent which is most useful when we want to model the contribution of the entire Industry on the economy.
 In this example, the Value is set to 100% so that we can examine the contribution of all fruit farming across the nation.

 The screen should look like this: